andgineer/TRegExpr/docs/tregexpr.rst

 Returns  ``def 'BLOCK' value 'test1'``

-But this one (note there is no last parameter):
+But this one (note there is no last argument):

 ::